 After a further year at Leeds he moved to Denmark and was attached in various capacities to Aarhus University's Institute for the History of Religions (later renamed the Institute for the Study of Religions) for six years, ending as a Senior Research Fellow.
 In 1991 he assumed responsibility for Religious Studies at the University of Marburg, Germany, in the former Faculty of Non-European Languages and Cultures (Fachbereich Außereuropäische Sprachen und Kulturen) and that university's centre for Japanese Studies (Japan-Zentrum).

 From 1994 onwards he was Associate Research Fellow there, returning to Denmark in the spring of 1997 as a Visiting Lecturer in Japanese at Aarhus' East Asian Institute.
 He took up his current position in Edinburgh in September 1997, serving as head of Asian Studies from 2000-2.
-He was a Japan Foundation Fellow in 2005-6 at the University of Tokyo (Tobunken) and is currently on sabbatical, finishing work on Kokai's religio-political role in early ninth-century Japan.
-He is also currently curating the exhibition, Living Buddhism - Retrospect and Prospect, at the University of Edinburgh, which is conceived as the starting point for a wide-ranging teaching and research database of photographic materials on Buddhism in the modern world.
+He was a Japan Foundation Fellow in 2005-6 at the University of Tokyo (Tobunken), working on Kukai's religio-political role in early ninth-century Japan, which remains his primary research focus.
+He also curated the exhibition, Living Buddhism - Retrospect and Prospect, at the University of Edinburgh, which is the starting point for a wide-ranging teaching and research database of photographic materials on Buddhism in the modern world.
+He is a founding editor of The e-Journal of East and Central Asian Religions, an on-line journal hosted by the University of Edinburgh, the first issue of which is due for publication in September 2013.

-Monograph on the early commentarial tradition of the Liqu jing (Jap.
-Rishukyo).
+The early commentarial tradition of the Liqu jing (J.: Rishukyo).

 Developments in the Meiji Restoration, with particular reference to Shingon Buddhism and the manner in which the Japanese were introducing their form of Buddhism to the West, more specifically the UK.